porres/pd-else/README.md

 - [teeth~] is just a comb reverberator which can be constructed with [else/ffdelay~] + [else/fbdelay~]
 - [forward] => just message boxes with ";"
 - [flush] => [poly] has a flush option, so does [else/voices]
-- for [coll], you can use [text] which miller considers is a better design, but it's simpler.

 Alternatives: